eriksywu/yamlr/README.md

 I decided to implement the search endpoint as `POST /api/search/{guid}` instead of `GET /api/search/{query params}` mostly because it's easier to test with.

 ### Bugs and TODOs
+1. Data denormalization between the metadata and maintainer tables.
+Updates/Deletes are not 100% optimized because of this.
-1. The update API does not fully update maintainer data association.
+2. The update API does not fully update maintainer data association.
+The above TODO kinda preludes this.
-2. HTTPS not supported
+3. HTTPS not supported
-3. Shutdown logic not implemented
+4. Shutdown logic not implemented